Jem72/veri_coding_test/readme.md

 1. After updating the code, run composer update to install any dependencies

 **Running**
-1. Execute the code from the root using php src/index.php
+1. Execute the code from the root using "*php src/index.php*"
-2. Run the tests from the test directory using ../vendor/bin/phpunit .
+2. Run the tests from the test directory using "*../vendor/bin/phpunit .*"
 3. Logged data is in log/coding-test.log.
 If this file hasn't been created check the directory permissions

+**Docker**
+1. Build by running "*docker-compose build*" in the root directory
+2. Start by running "*docker-compose up -d*" in the root directory
+3. The container is in tty mode so you can log in using "*docker exec -it veri_test bash*"
+4. The working directory on the docker container is "*/etc/veri_coding_test*"

+**Output**
+1. Log file data is saved to "*log/coding-test.log*".
+If the process does not have permission to access this directory, it carries on with no logging and no warning is given.